d-huliu/d-huliu/README.md

 Hi, my name is David Hu-Liu, a Computer Science Student @ UWaterloo and Software Engineer.

 I am currently most interested in Software Development opportunities in the Fin-Tech space; Combining my Investment interest alongside techniques learnt in SWE.
-And in in my long-term vision, I hope to try Sales Solution Architecting, which may pose as quite the hustle.
+And in in my long-term vision, I hope to try Sales Solutions, which may pose as quite the hustle.

 🔭 I’m currently working on
 - Flair Fashion Studio Start-up